Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{lthough} the \textit{Algorithm Selection Problem}~(ASP,~\cite{Rice1975}) has been introduced more than four decades ago, there only exist few works (e.g.,~\cite{Bischl2012, Munoz2015_AS}), which perform algorithm selection in the field of continuous optimization.
+Although the \textit{Algorithm Selection Problem}~\citep[ASP,][]{Rice1975} has been introduced more than four decades ago, there only exist few works \citep[e.g.,][]{Bischl2012, Munoz2015_AS}, which perform algorithm selection in the field of continuous optimization.
 Independent of the underlying domain, the goal of the ASP can be described as follows: given a set of optimization algorithms $\mathcal{A}$, often denoted algorithm \textit{portfolio}, and a set of problem instances $\mathcal{I}$, one wants to find a model $m: \mathcal{I} \rightarrow \mathcal{A}$ that selects the best algorithm $A \in \mathcal{A}$ from the portfolio for an \textit{unseen} problem instance $I \in \mathcal{I}$.
 Albeit there already exists a plethora of optimization algorithms -- even when only considering single-objective, continuous optimization problems -- none of them can be considered to be superior to all the other ones across all optimization problems.
 Hence, it is very desirable to find a sophisticated selection mechanism, which automatically picks the portfolio's best solver for a given problem.
+Of course hyper-heuristics \citep{Burke2003} already internally combining several algorithmic approaches can be part of the solver-portfolio as well.

-Within other optimization domains, such as the well-known \textit{Travelling Salesperson Problem}, feature-based algorithm selectors have already shown their capability of outperforming the respective state-of-the-art optimization algorithm(s) by combining machine learning techniques and problem dependent features~\cite{Kotthoff2015, Kerschke2017_TSP}.
-As schematized in Figure~\ref{fig:ela_as}, we now transfer the respective idea of using instance-specific features to single-objective continuous optimization problems based on Exploratory Landscape Analysis (ELA,~\cite{Mersmann2011}) for leveraging solver complementarity of a well-designed algorithm portfolio.
+Within other optimization domains, such as the well-known \textit{Travelling Salesperson Problem}, feature-based algorithm selectors have already shown their capability of outperforming the respective state-of-the-art optimization algorithm(s) by combining machine learning techniques and problem dependent features~\citep{Kotthoff2015, Kerschke2017_TSP}.
+As schematized in Figure~\ref{fig:ela_as}, we now transfer the respective idea of using instance-specific features to single-objective continuous optimization problems based on Exploratory Landscape Analysis \citep[ELA,][]{Mersmann2011} for leveraging solver complementarity of a well-designed algorithm portfolio.